mlilien/bb-cplusplus/README.md

 # # (e)mbedded (l)inux (b)uilding (b)locks - containerized C++ build and runtime environment

-This building block provides a way to build, run, test and perform static code analysis of any C++ project in a containerized manner and offers:
+This building block provides a way to build, run, test, perform static code analysis and generate documentation of any C++ project in a containerized manner and offers:

 -   C++ builder docker image
 -   C++ runtime docker image
 -   local and CI/CD build system
 -   C++ Static Code Analyzer
 -   C++ Unit Test with doctest
+-   generation of documentation with doxygen

 There is also an example that shows the usage with a 'hello world' application.